jespercockx/popl19-tutorial/slides/slides.lagda.md

 - Parser
 - Pretty-printer

-See `While.cf` for the grammar of WHILE.
+See [While.cf](https://jespercockx.github.io/popl19-tutorial/src/While.cf) for the grammar of WHILE.

 ## Exercise #2

 Extend the BNFC grammar with the new syntactic constructions you added.

-Don't forget to update the Haskell bindings in `AST.agda`!
+Don't forget to update the Haskell bindings in [AST.agda](https://jespercockx.github.io/popl19-tutorial/src/html/AST.html)!

-Testing the grammar: `make parser` will compile the parser and run it on `/test/gcd.c`.
+Testing the grammar: `make parser` will compile the parser and run it on [/test/gcd.c](https://jespercockx.github.io/popl19-tutorial/test/gcd.c).

 # Dependent types and indexed datatypes